-When a signal is received, indicators on the left side of the display show the signal strength and operating mode of the incoming transmission.
+When a signal is received, the unprogrammable top line of the display indicates the signal strength and operating mode of the incoming transmission.
 RXA = analog, RXD = digital.

-To check radio volume when no signal is being received, put the Monitor mode in "Open Squelch" (see "Monitor") and adjust the volume to a comfortable level.
+The check radio volume when no signal is being received, put the Monitor mode in "Open Squelch" (see "Monitor") and adjust the volume to a comfortable level.